 Please remember that emergency responders can not diagnose in the field.
 All individuals arriving at the ER are treated first - on the severity of their symptoms and second - on the order of arrival.

-There is currently no vaccine to prevent COVID-19, so the best way to protect yourself from illness is to avoid being exposed to the virus.
+Two vaccines have been created to help prevent COVID-19, however, manufacture and distribution of the vaccines currently lags behind need and demand.
+Until you can get the vaccine, the best way to protect yourself from illness is to avoid being exposed to the virus.
 Everyday preventative actions can help mitigate the spread of respiratory viruses including:

 Yes, all persons 10 years or older are required to wear a face mask or covering per Executive Order GA 29.

 No, if you are eating, drinking or seated for dining consumption a mask is not required.

 No, if wearing a mask or face covering poses a significant mental or physical health risk you are not required to wear one.

 If you want to help out the community by donating food, toiletries and other supplies, contact Volunteer McKinney.

 During this time, Volunteer McKinney is coordinating services for non-profits in the city.
 Volunteer McKinney will send you and your gifts to where they are needed most right now.

 The State of Texas manages the vaccine distribution.
 While the State is focusing on those areas with the most pressing needs, they are also discussing the potential for a vaccination hub with Collin County officials.
 In the meantime, the City of McKinney has requested an initial quantity of 10,000 doses and if we receive them, we are currently planning to administer up to 1,000 doses per day when they arrive.

 The Collin County Commissioner’s Court was scheduled to discuss a mass vaccination hub in Collin County with a third party vendor today.
 No decisions have been made at this time; we will share more information when it is available.